takuya5112/teams-commit/README.md

 - has_many :likes
 - has_many :liked_posts, through: :likes, source: :post
 - has_many :group_users
-- has_many :group, through: :group_users
+- has_many :groups, through: :group_users
 - has_many :comments